 Sharknado spends no time getting going as we witness a Jaws homage opening before we descend into various weird and wonderfully complex situations.
 Our characters are paper-thin and as with every disaster movie these days, the family all hate each other but you know they’ll either be in love or have a mutual understanding by the end of the film.
 It’s quite clear who will live and die with about two exceptions too.
 The joy of Sharknado is seeing how it clearly references all the clichés and then does them anyway.
 It’s writing and direction has this “ha every movie does this” reference and then dances on your brain and does it in such an over the top manner it’s ridiculous.
 There is a lot of slow motion, a lot of screaming and a lot of red dye.
 It’s unabashedly b-movie material and that’s why it works.

-The CGI is slowly improving, specifically the ferris wheel stunt and the cartoon sharks but it’s barely above the usual TV fare.
+The CGI is slowly improving on Sci Fi movie films, specifically the Ferris wheel stunt and the cartoon sharks but it’s barely above the usual TV fare.
 One thing that I wish they had have bothered with though was more water.
 Everywhere is meant to be flooding yet even as they run away from exploding houses being washed away it looks like it’s barely rained.

 Why It’s Worth Watching